Latest News

 The European push to build up natural gas stocks is largely influenced by global LNG storage and flow targets.
 Another key constraint is found further south, in the Alpine reservoirs which underpin Italy's Hydroelectric System.

-It is a silent stabilizer of Europe's gas supply when Italy's hydro production peaks.
-This allows power companies in the region to reduce gas consumption as hydro generation reaches its peak.
+It is a silent stabilizer of Europe's gas supply when Italy's hydro production is high.
+This allows power companies in the region to reduce gas consumption as hydro generation peaks.

 When Italy's hydro-production is weak, the effects are felt far beyond its borders.
 The stronger gas consumption in Europe's 3rd largest gas consumer tightens up supplies across the region.